Symbiota/Symbiota-Documentation/README.md

 This command starts a local development server and opens up a browser window.
 Most changes are reflected live without having to restart the server.

-### Autoamted build and deployment
+### Automated build and deployment

 In [https://github.com/Symbiota/Symbiota-Documentation](https://github.com/Symbiota/Symbiota-Documentation), the repository is configured to re-build and deploy to the gh-pages branch upon every push to the `main` branch.
-Therefore, the sections below are no longer necessary to deploy to [https://symbiota.github.io/Symbiota-Documentation/](https://symbiota.github.io/Symbiota-Documentation/).
+Therefore, the "Build" and "Deploy" sections below are no longer necessary to deploy to [https://symbiota.github.io/Symbiota-Documentation/](https://symbiota.github.io/Symbiota-Documentation/).

 ### Build